prefix-dev/pixi/docs/cli.md

 ### `global install`

-This command installs a package into its own environment and adds the binary to `PATH`, allowing you to access it anywhere on your system without activating the environment.
+This command installs package(s) into its own environment and adds the binary to `PATH`, allowing you to access it anywhere on your system without activating the environment.

 ##### Arguments

-1.`<PACKAGE>`: The package to install, this can also be a version constraint.
+1.`<PACKAGE>`: The package(s) to install, this can also be a version constraint.

 ##### Options